Indonesia: Bali booms, Jakarta stable

 |Repatriation of Funds||IDR 1,000 trillion||IDR 147 trillion||14.7%|

-The real estate market is a major beneficiary.
 "The key issue in the Indonesian residential property market currently is that buyers of mid- to high-end residential properties have large amounts of undeclared income," said Bernard Kie and Hasira de Silva of Fitch Corporate Ratings Group in Jakarta and Singapore.

 "The imposition of the tax amnesty should help overcome this and encourage buyers to declare more of their income, thereby stoking fresh demand."

-New foreign ownership rules introduced
+Foreign ownership rules

-Then in December 2015, Regulation No. 103/2015 on House Ownership of Foreigners Residing in Indonesia allowed foreigners to own landed houses in Indonesia for a period up to 80 years.
+In December 2015, Regulation No. 103/2015 on House Ownership of Foreigners Residing in Indonesia allowed foreigners to own landed houses in Indonesia for a period up to 80 years.
 Under the law, foreigners can now purchase a landed house or an apartment under the so-called "right-of-use" (hak pakai) title for an initial period of 30 years.
 The foreigner can extend the ownership twice - by 20 years and then by another 30 years.
 However, if the foreigner (or his heir) leaves Indonesia to reside in another country, then he/she needs to release or transfer the ownership rights to another person who meets all requirements.

 Currently, land titles (hak milik) can only be held by Indonesian citizens.
 Foreign land ownership is against the constitution.

-For apartments, the 1996 regulation (No. 41/1996) states that foreigners who reside in Indonesia, or visit the country regularly for business purposes, can purchase a home, apartment or condominium as long as it isn´t a part of a government-subsidized housing development.
+For apartments, the 1996 regulation (No. 41/1996) states that foreigners who reside in Indonesia, or visit the country regularly for business purposes, can purchase a home, apartment or condominium as long as it isn’t a part of a government-subsidized housing development.
 Again, foreigners can only hold land-use (hak pakai) deeds, and most developments hold right-to-build deeds (hak guna bagunan).
 It is not possible for someone to have a land-use deed for a sub-unit of a right-to-build deed.
 The length of these titles varies as well.
 Therein lie some of the difficulties and unclear ownership issues.

 So foreigners can effectively only lease, but not truly own, an apartment for up to 70 years.
 Within this 70-year period, foreigners must also periodically renew their right to use.
 The initial hak pakai period is for 25 years, then renewed for an additional 25 years and finally 20 years.